exuvo/kbot/README.md

 * make utility: cmake
 * version control: git (@github)
 * Runs on a [Parallella](http://www.parallella.org/board/)
-* Vision code will probably run on a Raspberry Pi
+* Vision code will probably run on a pair of Raspberry Pi 2 with cameras
 * Code style is similar to [standard ROS](http://www.ros.org/wiki/CppStyleGuide)

 **Objectives**